THE RAW BRAIN

 “Well, would you like to come to my concert?”

 “Nope.”
 And she stalked off to play rhyming skipping games with her cronies by the netball post.

 Tears filling his eyes with swelling jewels of light, he searched the sky for Dog.
 The raw brain extruded from Idle’s revolving ear like a leash, as the Dog exercised him around the playground – the filaments of tattered grey-matter being tugged as Man and Master went walkies at either end of a perpetuating choke-chain.

-Nobody could see Idle’s and Dog’s elongated brain as it alternately expanded and shrunk upon its enlocked nodules, for the sky, against which it would have been etched was clouded over with little grey swags.
+Nobody could see Idle’s and Dog’s elongated brain as It alternately expanded and shrunk upon Its enlocked nodules, for the sky, against which It would have been etched, was clouded over with little grey swags.

 Sky-blue Dog, now on metal stilts, was however as visible as possible, for those who had eyes to see It.
-Idle White smilled as he pulled at his own frayed inchwide of a striped school-tie and took himself into the school for some extracurricular work on the mathematical undercurrents of Fate.
+Idle White smiled as he pulled at his own frayed inchwide of a striped school-tie and took himself into the school for some extracurricular work on the mathematical undercurrents of Fate.
 He felt the weight of his head upon the neck and was relieved that it was still relatively full.
-Like most kids, his brain benefitted from a good airing at playtime and he was now eager to absorb all the knowledge of the Universe.
-Weirdmonger was not a one man band, after all, for, with Idle on desktop drums and Dog on superwoofer, they only needed one more member to become a Holy Trinity.
+Like most kids, his brain benefited from a good airing at playtime and he was now eager to absorb all the knowledge of the Universe.
+Weirdmonger was not a one man band, after all, for, with Idle on desktop drums and Dog on superwoofer, these two only needed one more member to become a Holy Trinity.

 Published ‘Arrows of Desire’ 1994